brave/brave-ads-docs/docs/intro.md

 ### Managed service
 Work with a dedicated sales and account management team to execute campaigns.
 Managed service campaigns require a $10,000 minimum monthly spend and offer a wider range of ad placements.

-### Self service
+### Self-service
 Do-it-yourself (DIY) management of ad campaigns through easy-to-use campaign creation, editing, and reporting tools.
-Self service campaigns require a minimum spend of $500 for optimal results.
+Self-service campaigns require a minimum spend of $500 for optimal results.